lukehebb1/Flask-Blog/README.md

 * Go onto another users profile and see all of their posts
 * Edit and delete posts

-Feel free to alter this code and add to it.
+Feel free to alter this code and add your own features.